Objects tracking algorithm and object’s boundaries detection

 Based on our own experience and knowledge, we suggest our own method for boundary detection — the Integro-Differential Algorithm.

-The main idea behind this approach is to combine the benefits of the three groups of algorithms mentioned above.
+The main idea behind this approach is to combine the benefits of the three groups of object tracking algorithms mentioned above.

 First of all, we need to define the average brightness in the neighborhood of the reference object’s center C0 :

 where B (i, j) is the brightness function of the image being analyzed.

 The second step is to build a brightness distribution histogram based on the calculated value of C0:

 In the third step, we can define the optimal brightness threshold T:

 where T0 = 0 is the initial value of the threshold,

 Nk is the number of points with brightness k,